Coruscanic/sverige-irrigation-calculator/docs/social-contract.md

 Sprints:
 - Sprints will last 2 weeks.
+- One developer is assigned the role of support engineer every sprint.
 - Sprint capacity will be 10 points per developer.
 1 point represents 2 hours of work.
-- Developers must update the team on their progress towards the sprint goal.
+- All members must update the team on their progress towards the sprint goal.
 - Sprint capacity and length may be revised as the team deems fit.

 Planning:
 - Sprints begin with planning.
+- Planning lasts 1hr.
 - In planning, the team, lead by the scrum master will define what features are to be delivered and how.
 - The team estimates story points.
 - The scrum master gooms and assigns tickets based on developer capacity (grooming is integrated into planning).

 Retro:
 - Sprints end with retro.
+- Retro lasts 30min.
 - In retro the team goes over what went well, what didnt go well, and what the team should do going forward.
 - Each team member is expected to contribute to retro as much as possible.